noah-kr/bt-biomass-datasets/README.md

 ### 4. LANDFIRE 2022 Canopy Height Dataset (US)

-To download the AGB Dataset China, use the provided script download_landfire_ch.py within the bmdata Conda environment.
+To download the AGB Dataset China, use the provided script download_landfire_ch.py within the conda environment.

 **Run the script:**
 ```markdown